nelkinda/gameoflife-java/README.md

   The imperative shell is so far out that it's in the test only.
   The Parser implementation is imperative, but its interface and observable behavior are functional.

+## Quality

+### Testing, Mutation Test Coverage
+- The acceptance tests are written using BDD in Gherkin and executed via Cucumber.
+- The unit tests are written and executed with JUnit 5.
+  Regular code coverage is measured using JaCoCo which reports 100% lines and condition coverage.
+  On top of that, _Pitest_ is used to perform mutation testing.
+  The mutation tests run by _Pitest_ report 0 surviving mutations.

+### SonarQube
+- The project has a SonarQube analysis.
+  The project has the best possible rating imaginable:
+  0 bugs, 0 vulnerabilities, 0 security hotspots, 0 debt, 0 code smells, 100% coverage, 0.0% duplications, 0 duplicated blocks.

 ## References
 - [Coderetreat](https://www.coderetreat.org/)
 - [Conway's Game of Life - Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)